• Skip to primary navigation

 Hilton Garden Inn hotel reception area.

-a group of people standing at a reception desk
+Group of people standing at a reception desk at My Hilton Stay on Kauai's Wailua Bay

 Wanda and Arlyn at the registration desk.